 Plywood is an engineered wood and is made by bonding thin veneers (plies) of wood peelings from logs.
 They come in 3, 5, 7 or more plies and are available in 5 different ratings.

 Plywood is among the viable drywall alternatives for garage, especially a detached garage.
 Plywood can also be used on walls or ceiling in an attached garage that are not adjacent to living space.
 Many homeowners prefer it as it makes hanging stuff, including pegboards and slat walls quite easy.

 4. OSB: Should I Use OSB or Drywall in My Garage?

 Oriented Strand Board (OSB) is also an engineered wood.
 OSB is made from rectangular wood strands that are arranged in cross-oriented layers.
 Specialty resins, high heat and pressure are used to bond the strands into boards.

-The properties of OSB are quite similar to that of Plywood.
-However, there are some subtle differences.
-For details check out my post on OSB or Plywood for Garage Walls.
+As the properties of OSB are quite similar to that of Plywood, it can be considered as one of the drywall alternatives for garage.
+OSB has some subtle differences from plywood, so for details please check out my post on OSB or Plywood for Garage Walls.

 5. METAL PANELS: Can I use Metal Panels for Garage Walls?